Frank (Amy Winehouse album): Commercial performance

 Frank entered the UK Albums Chart at number 60 before climbing to number 13 in late January 2004.
 Following Winehouse's death on 23 July 2011, the album re-entered the UK chart at number five, before reaching a new peak position of number three the following week, with 19,811 copies sold.
-The album was certified triple platinum by the British Phonographic Industry (BPI) on 19 December 2008, and had sold over one million copies as of September 2014.
+The album was certified quadruple platinum by the British Phonographic Industry (BPI) on 22 May 2026, and had sold over one million copies as of September 2014.

 Frank debuted at number 61 on the Billboard 200 in the United States, selling 22,000 copies in its opening week.
 In the wake of Winehouse's death, the album sold 8,000 copies to re-enter the chart at number 57 on the issue dated 6 August 2011.
 The following week, it rose to a new peak of number 33 with sales of 12,000 copies.
 The album had sold 315,000 copies in the US by July 2011.

 Elsewhere, the album charted inside the top five in Austria and Poland, and the top 10 in France, Germany, Ireland, Italy, Netherlands and Portugal.
 In late 2011, Frank was certified double platinum by the International Federation of the Phonographic Industry (IFPI) for sales in excess of two million copies across Europe.